 If you’re buying a second-hand car you should also check its current owner hasn’t lost their log book.

 How long does it take to get a replacement V5C?

 If you apply online you should get your replacement V5C within 5 working days.

 Phone and postal applications to replace lost log books take longer to process and you may have to wait around 4-6 weeks.

 How to change the details on a V5C log book

-The DVLA also need to be informed if you make major changes to your car and you need to update your V5C.
+The DVLA must also be informed if you make major changes to your car and need to update your V5C.
 This includes changes to the colour, the chassis or the seating capacity.